Life Insurance for Business Owners: 2026 Guide

 Key Person Insurance Keeps the Doors Open

 A "key person" is anyone whose death would meaningfully damage the company, often a founder, top salesperson, or lead engineer.
-The business owns the policy, pays the premiums, and receives the death benefit.
-According to the U.S. Small Business Administration, lenders sometimes require this coverage before approving financing.
+As the Insurance Information Institute explains, the business owns the policy, pays the premiums, and is the beneficiary, using the proceeds to offset lost revenue, buy out a deceased owner's interest from heirs, or fund a replacement search.
+Lenders sometimes require this coverage before approving financing.

 Use the proceeds to: